mlochbaum/BQN/implementation/primitive/sort.md

 Array comparisons are expensive.
 The goal here is almost entirely to minimize the number of comparisons.
 Which is a much less complex goal than to get the most out of modern hardware, so the algorithms here are simpler.

+For **Sort**, I think Timsort with Powersort-based merging is a solid choice.
+Hardly different from optimal comparison numbers on random data, and it's good at natural runs.
+Orson Peters points out as part of his work on Glidesort that quicksort is better at low-cardinality inputs, and that these do show up in real datasets.
+However, Glidesort itself is more targetted towards simple data, and so it's overcomplicated in the compound case while also missing important optimizations like galloping merge that reduce comparisons.
+It seems more work is needed!

-For **Sort** and **Grade**, use Timsort.
-It's time-tested and shows no signs of weakness (but do be sure to pick up a fix for the bug discovered in 2015 in formal verification).
-Hardly different from optimal comparison numbers on random data, and outstanding pattern handling.
-Grade can be done either by selecting from the original array to order indices or by moving the data around in the same order as the indices.
+**Grade** should use the same method as Sort, and can be done either by selecting from the original array to order indices or by moving the data around in the same order as the indices.
 I think the second of these ends up being substantially better for small-ish elements.

 For **Bins**, use a branching binary search: see [On binary search](#on-binary-search) above.
 But there are also interesting (although, I expect, rare) cases where only one argument is compound.
 Elements of this argument should be reduced to fit the type of the other argument, then compared to multiple elements.
 For the right argument, this just means reducing before doing whatever binary search is appropriate to the left argument.
 If the left argument is compound, its elements should be used as partitions.
 Then switch back to binary search only when the partitions get very small—probably one element.